12 Alternatives to Amazon For All Your Sustainable Shopping Goals

 About Ocelot Market

-While the now internet-based business is a far cry from that outdoor market, they still keep the vibe alive by sourcing culturally unique crafts.
+While the now internet-based business is a far cry from that inspirational night, they still keep the vibe alive by sourcing culturally unique crafts.

 It wasn’t long before 3 initial artisans turned into nearly 100 brands now supported through the store.
 Their “maker to market” mentality means that talented artisans can share their stories through handcrafted products that have all been intentionally designed and made with natural, sustainable, and mostly recycled materials.